Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 - the Cambrian Coast Line between Pwllheli and Machynlleth

-- the Heart of Wales Line between Llanelli and Knighton.
+- the Heart of Wales Line between Swansea and Knighton.

-The scheme operates year round on the Borderlands and Conwy Valley Lines and during the autumn and winter months on the Heart of Wales and Cambrian Coast Lines.
+The scheme operates year round on the Borderlands and Conwy Valley Lines and between October and March on the Heart of Wales and Cambrian Coast Lines.

 Further details can be found on Arriva Train Wales (external link).